Veterans on Patrol

-Veterans on Patrol (VOP) is a far-right extremist anti-government militia founded by Michael "Lewis Arthur" Meyer in 2015.
-The group primarily spreads conspiracy theories on social media and conducts vigilante patrols against purported human trafficking on the Mexico–United States border.
-The group attracted national attention in 2025 after threatening to attack radar stations run by the National Oceanic and Atmospheric Administration claiming they were secretly being used for weather modification.
+Veterans on Patrol (VOP) is a far-right and anti-government militia founded by Michael "Lewis Arthur" Meyer in 2015.
+The group became known for spreading conspiracy theories on social media and conducting vigilante patrols against purported human trafficking on the Mexico–United States border.
+The group attracted national attention in 2025 after threatening to attack radar stations run by the National Oceanic and Atmospheric Administration, claiming they were secretly being used for weather modification.